transentis/bptk_py/README.md

 ```

 ## Look-and-Feel
 BPTK Py uses transentis' color and font style for the plots.
 You might not own our font or simply dislike the colors and font sizes.
 In that case, the plot will fall back to the ~~ugly~~ beautiful DejaVu Sans.
 Override the style by modifying [BPTK_Py/config/config.py](BPTK_Py/config/config.py).
+The main settings for the style are in the dictionary ``matplotlib_rc_settings`

 ## Interactive Readme
 Check out the iPython notebook *Interactive Readme* in the top level of the repo for an interactive approach to learning how to use the framework as an analyst.
 It also applies the example for the extended strategies.